-The Nehalem and Wilson-Trask-Nestucca watersheds in the North Coast Regional Management Unit (RMU), and the Coos and Coquille watersheds in the South Coast RMU are the proposed study areas for three reasons.
-First, the Oregon Coast Regional Implementation Plan (RIP) identifies the threat of culvert barriers to Pacific Lamprey as a main concern in all these basins, except for the Wilson-Trask-Nestucca.
-Second, the RIP reports relatively high adult Pacific Lamprey abundance in each basin, which suggests there will be relatively high larval seeding of available habitat.
-Third, these watersheds are adjacent in their respective RMUs and would be logistically easier for a crew to survey.
+The Nehalem, Wilson-Trask-Nestucca, and neighboring watersheds in the North Coast Regional Management Unit (RMU) are the proposed study areas for three reasons.
+First, the Oregon Coast Regional Implementation Plan (RIP) identifies the threat of culvert barriers to Pacific Lamprey as a main concern in the North and South Coast Sub-Regions, except for the Wilson-Trask-Nestucca.
+Second, the RIP reports relatively high adult Pacific Lamprey abundance in the Nehalem and Wilson-Trask-Nestucca basins, which suggests there will be relatively high larval seeding of available habitat.
+Third, these watersheds are adjacent in their respective RMUs and would be logistically easier for a single crew to survey.